 - Gameplay: Third-person, first-person, driving, shooter

-GTA V has two accolades it can be proud of: not only is it the best-selling game of all time with 238 million units sold, but it's also the only game to appear in every update of this bi-annual list since it began three years ago.
+GTA V has two accolades it can be proud of: not only is it the best-selling game of all time with over 165 million units sold, but it's also the only game to appear in every update of this bi-annual list since we started it almost four years ago.

 There are likely very few GTA players who haven't finished GTA V's campaign, but that's not what keeps them playing; it's the online element.
 GTA Online still makes the equivalent of a small country's GDP for Rockstar, partly because of new content, bonuses, discounts, etc., all of which keep the millions of players sticking around.
 It also helps that it's the sort of virtual world '90s kids used to fantasize about.

 The PC version of GTA V launched in 2015, yet the discounted Premium Edition is the sixth best-selling game on Steam.
 Moreover, the current-gen console versions of Grand Theft Auto V and GTA Online launched recently, the latter of which now has a subscription option.
 It's no wonder GTA VI isn't expected to arrive until 2024 or 2025.

 - Genre: Battle Royale